CTheory

-CTheory is a peer-reviewed academic journal published since 1996.
-It focuses on technology, media theory, and culture, publishing articles, interviews, book reviews and "event-scenes."
+CTheory was a peer-reviewed academic journal published from 1976 to 1991, and from 1993 to 2017.
+It was originally established as the Canadian Journal of Political and Social Theory, reviving as CTheory in 1993.
+It focused on technology, media theory, and culture, publishing articles, interviews, book reviews and "event-scenes."
 It is edited by Arthur and Marilouise Kroker.
-The journal is published by the University of Victoria, BC, Canada.
+The journal was published by the University of Victoria (UVic), BC, Canada.
+It is now archived in the UVic library virtual space.